0xTadash1/dirstax/README.md

 > >
 > > -- [zsh: 16 Options #Changing-Directories](https://zsh.sourceforge.io/Doc/Release/Options.html#Changing-Directories)
 >
-> Unless other plugins or features that rely on `$dirstack` are being used, enabling this option *should have no impact*.
+> Enabling this option *should have no impact* unless using `$dirstack`-dependent plugins or features.

 ## Settings